serverwind/serverwind/README.md

 ![MasterHead](https://github.com/serverwind/serverwind/blob/main/banner.png?raw=true)

-<h1>:wave: Hi, my name is Alex!</h1>
+<h1>👋 Hello!
+My name is Alexandr!</h1>

-<p>I am Frontend Developer on a journey of continuous learning and growth.
-Proficient in HTML, CSS, and JavaScript, I am driven by a passion for building captivating web experiences from scratch.</p>
+I am a Frontend Developer with proficiency in a HTML, CSS, and JavaScript.

+Over the years, I have created a large number of landing pages for websites, products and services, Web applications, templates for CMS Wordpress, optimized websites for key indicators of Google Core Web Vitals, and much more!

 <h2 align="center">Languages and Tools:</h2>